No-fly zone: Libya, 2011

 As part of the 2011 military intervention in Libya, the United Nations Security Council approved a no-fly zone on 17 March 2011.
 The resolution includes provisions for further actions to prevent attacks on civilian targets.
 On 24 March, NATO agreed to take control of the no-fly zone.
 Shortly thereafter, several NATO members proceeded to mount an aerial offensive campaign, in which numerous Libyan government positions would be intentionally bombed.
 Some NATO members did not contribute or did little to participate in the air campaign, leading to public criticism from US Secretary of Defense Robert Gates.
 The NATO no fly zone was terminated on 27 October after a unanimous vote by the UNSC, despite requests made by the Libyan National Transitional Council for its mission to be extended to the end of the year.

 Libya, 2018 and 2019

-A no-fly zone was declared by the Libyan National Army (LNA) over the country's south during the LNA's offensive in the region in 2018.
+A no-fly zone was declared by the Tobruk-based LNA over the country's south during its offensive in the region in 2018.
 It was later re-implemented for 10 days in 2019 as the LNA established control over oil fields in the region.
 The LNA declared another no-fly zone across the country's west during the 2019 Western Libya offensive.